bavafa/dectree-knn/README.md

-# dectree-knn
+# spotify-taste
 Decision Trees,  k-Nearest Neighbours, and Cross-validation

+The aim of this project is predicting users' musical taste based on a publically available data set from Spotify.
+The supervised machine learning task for this dataset is predicting whether the user likes a song or not given a number of song features.

+Dataset: https://www.kaggle.com/geomack/spotifyclassification/home

 This is project prepared for the BAIT 509: Business Applications of Machine Learning at UBC Sauder School of Business.

-Dataset: https://www.kaggle.com/geomack/spotifyclassification/home

 The main goals for the project were: